Zyano0x/Zyano0x/README.md

 - 👋 Hi, I’m @Zyano0
-- 👀 I’m interested in hacking
+- 👀 I’m interested in Hacking
-- 🌱 I’m currently learning reserve engineering
+- 🌱 I’m currently learning Reserve Engineering
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...